 To make things easier, the FWCloud-API installation has a basic Nginx config file.
 We'll copy it to /etc/nginx/conf.d/

 We have to edit the above file /etc/nginx/conf.d/fwcloud-ui.conf to update the variable FWCLOUD-UI_IP_OR_DNS_NAME with the IP address or DNS name that we'll use to access to FWCloud-UI.

 In the same way we have to change the string FWCLOUD-API_IP_OR_DNS_NAME by the IP or DNS name that we will use to access the FWCloud-API.
 If we are going to use proxy mode for API access and Node/Nginx are running in the same sever, then we can use localhost as replace string for FWCLOUD-API_IP_OR_DNS_NAME.

 We use the same self-signed certificates that we generated for the API.

-WARNING: In order to use self-signed certificates with Chrome, it is necessary that the ones in the user interface are the same as those in the API.
+WARNING: In order to use self-signed certificates with Chrome and direct mode for API access, it is necessary that the ones in the user interface are the same as those in the API.